MicroEJ/docs/ApplicationDeveloperGuide/managedc/troubleshooting.rst

 java.lang.ArrayIndexOutOfBoundsException in malloc
 -----------------------------------------------------------------

-If you encounter a stack trace like the following, you have likely reached the upper bound of linear memory.
+If you encounter a stack trace like the following, you have likely reached the upper bound of the :ref:`linear memory <managedc.linear.memory>`.
 The ``dlmalloc`` function attempted to expand memory using ``memory.grow`` but accessed memory that was not allocated, resulting in an out-of-bounds exception.

 .. code:: console